AumitLeon/too-long-didnt-read/README.md

 2. Enter your OpenAI API key in the "API Key" input field.
 The key will be stored securely in your browser.
 3. Paste the text you want to summarize in the "Text to Summarize" textarea.
 4. Click the "Summarize" button.
-5. The summarized text will be displayed in the "Result" section below the button.
+5. The summarized text will be displayed in the section below the "Summarize" button.